 Dr Abby Russell (University of Exeter)

-Abby is a Lecturer in Child and Adolescent Mental Health based within the ChYMe Group, that sits within the Child Health group of the College of Medicine and Health.
+Abby is a Senior Lecturer in Child and Adolescent Mental Health based within the ChYMe Group, that sits within the Department of Public Health and Sports Sciences, in the University of Exeter Medical School.
 Her research focusses on the causes and consequences of child and adolescent mental health difficulties, and the role that schools play in preventing, identifying and managing mental health difficulties.

 She has experience of a variety of research methods, including epidemiological, qualitative and evidence synthesis.
 Abby has recently completed a postdoctoral position with Dr Becky Mars at the University of Bristol, exploring biological mechanisms linking early adversity and adolescent self-harm, and exploring the genetics of self-harm and suicide.
 Her PhD explored the association between parental socioeconomic disadvantage and ADHD in children and young people.